Getting started#

 In the case of the example above, both PGS001229 and PGS001405 are reported in genome build GRCh37.
 In cases where the build of your genomic data are different from the original build of the PGS Catalog score then the pipeline will download a harmonized (remapped rsIDs and/or lifted positions) versions of the scoring file(s) in the user-specified build of the genotyping datasets.

 Custom scoring files can be lifted between genome builds using the --liftover flag, (see How to liftover scoring files to match your input genome build for more information).
-An example would look like:
+If your custom PGS was in GRCh37 an example would look like:

 3. Putting it all together#